WatchmeDoc/CS578-Speech-Processing/README.md

 Projects for CS578 Speech Processing course ([link](https://www.csd.uoc.gr/~hy578/index.html)), Computer Science Department in University of Crete, taught by Professor [Yannis Stylianou](https://www.csd.uoc.gr/CSD/index.jsp?custom=yannis_stylianou&lang=en).

-Implemented in Matlab by George Manos and Alexandros Aggelakis.
+Implemented in Matlab by George Manos and Alexandros Angelakis.

 All projects include a small dataset of speech files, the project description and our final report.